-According to the Centers for Disease Control and Prevention (CDC), about 6 million new cases of sexually transmitted HPV infections are reported each year.
-Twenty million people in the United States are already infected.
+According to the Centers for Disease Control and Prevention, about 14 million people become infected with sexually transmitted HPV each year.
 HPV vaccines cannot treat infections that already exist.
 The best way to prevent further spread of the disease is to get the vaccine before becoming infected.

 WHERE CAN I GET MORE INFORMATION?

 Vaccine and Immunizations